Saturday, September 24, 2011

 The Eurythmics with one of their biggest career hits...

-1983: Billy Joel earned his second #1 song with "Tell Her About It", holding off Bonnie Tyler's "Total Eclipse of the Heart".
+1983: Billy Joel earned his second #1 song with "Tell Her About It", holding off Bonnie Tyler's "Total Eclipse Of The Heart".
 Men Without Hats were a solid 3 with "The Safety Dance" while the former #1 "Maniac" from Michael Sembello found itself now at #4.
-The rest of the Top 10: Air Supply enjoyed their eighth Top 10 song out of 10 releases with "Making Love Out of Nothing At All", the Eurythmics fell with the former #1 "Sweet Dreams (Are Made of This)", Michael Jackson's "Human Nature", Taco stabilized at #8 with "Puttin' On the Ritz", the Stray Cats entered the Top 10 with "(She's) Sexy + 17" and Asia was at 10 with "Don't Cry".
+The rest of the Top 10: Air Supply enjoyed their eighth Top 10 song out of 10 releases with "Making Love Out Of Nothing At All", the Eurythmics fell with the former #1 "Sweet Dreams (Are Made Of This)", Michael Jackson's "Human Nature", Taco stabilized at #8 with "Puttin' On The Ritz", the Stray Cats entered the Top 10 with "(She's) Sexy + 17" and Asia was at 10 with "Don't Cry".

 1983: "Tell Her About It" was the new Adult Contemporary #1 song for Billy Joel.

-1983: Synchronicity continued to battle Thriller as the Police owned the #1 album for the 11th week.
+1983: Synchronicity continued to battle Michael Jackson's Thriller as the Police owned the #1 album for the 11th week.
 The Soundtrack to "Flashdance" was third followed by Def Leppard's Pyromania and An Innocent Man from Billy Joel.

 1984: Culture Club reached #1 in the U.K. with "Karma Chameleon".

 1988: James Brown was arrested in Georgia after eluding police in a two-state car chase.
-He was convicted of illegal possession of firearms and drugs and failure to stop for police and sentenced to six years in jail.
+He was later convicted of illegal possession of firearms and drugs and failure to stop for police and sentenced to six years in jail.

 1988: The Hollies owned the #1 song in the U.K. with "He Ain't Heavy...He's My Brother", which had picked up new popularity after being featured in a beer commercial.

 1988: Bobby McFerrin took over at #1 with his positive song "Don't Worry Be Happy".
-Guns N' Roses slipped to 2 with "Sweet Child O' Mine" and Taylor DayneLeppard had their third Top 10 song from Hysteria--"Love Bites".
-The rest of the Top 10: Huey Lewis & the News with "Perfect World", Peter Cetera from Sun Valley, Idaho with "One Good Woman", the New Edition dropped with "If It Isn't Love", Kenny Loggins had the #9 song--"Nobody's
+Guns N' Roses slipped to 2 with "Sweet Child O' Mine" and Taylor Dayne edged up with "I'll Always Love You".
+Robert Palmer fell after a long run with "Simply Irresistible" and Leppard had their third Top 10 song from Hysteria--"Love Bites".
+The rest of the Top 10: Huey Lewis & the News with "Perfect World", Peter Cetera from Sun Valley, Idaho with "One Good Woman", the New Edition dropped with "If It Isn't Love", Kenny Loggins had the #9 song--"Nobody's Fool" and Cheap Trick joined the party with their remake of the Elvis Presley classic "Don't Be Cruel".

 1988: Peter Cetera owned the top Adult song with "One Good Woman", #1 for the fourth straight week.

-1988: Appetite For Destruction by Guns N' Roses returned to #1 on the album chart, displacing the great album Hysteria by Def Leppard, which was spending its 58th week on the chart.
+1988: Appetite For Destruction by Guns N' Roses returned to #1 on the Album chart, displacing the great album Hysteria by Def Leppard, which was spending its 58th week on the chart.

 1991: Nirvana released the album Nevermind.

-1994: II by Boyz II Men remained at #1 on the album chart, ahead of Soundtracks to "The Lion King" and "Forrest Gump".
+1994: II by Boyz II Men remained at #1 on the Album chart, ahead of Soundtracks to "The Lion King" and "Forrest Gump".
 Green Day was up to 4 with Dookie while Stone Temple Pilots held down #5 with Purple.
-The rest of the Top 10: Offspring with Smash, The 3 Tenors In Concert 1994 from Carreras, Domingo and Pavarotti, the debut from Candlebox, Counting Crows and August and Everything After at #9 with Sweden's Ace of Base wrapping up the list with The Sign.
+The rest of the Top 10: Offspring with Smash, The 3 Tenors In Concert 1994 from Carreras, Domingo and Pavarotti, the self-titled debut from Candlebox, Counting Crows and August and Everything After at #9 with Sweden's Ace of Base wrapping up the list with The Sign.

 1997: Larry Hall ("Sandy" from 1959) died of cancer at the age of 57.

-2000: Madonna was on top of the U.K. album chart with Music.
+2000: Madonna was on top of the U.K. Album chart with Music.

 2003: The Dave Matthews Band performed in front of 100,000 at a charity concert in New York City's Central Park.
 The concert was recorded and later released as a live album.